top of page

 The REPUBLIC OF GHANA is a nation in West Africa.
 It borders the Ivory Coast to the west, Burkina Faso in the north and Togo to the east.

-CAPITAL AND LARGEST CITY IS ACCRA, with a population of over two million, and the country's second city of one million is Kumasi.
+The CAPITAL AND LARGEST CITY IS ACCRA, with a population of over two million, and the country's second city of one million is Kumasi.

-THE GOLD COAST, gained independence from Great Britain on March 6, 1957.
+Ghana, then called THE GOLD COAST, gained independence from Great Britain on March 6, 1957.

 It was the first African country to obtain its independence from Britain.